Wa101001/Indexation-Web/TP1_crawler/README.md

 # Crawler

 ## Overview
 "Crawler" is a web crawler application developed in Python specifically created as a part of an academic project for engineering students at ENSAI.
 It is associated with the course "Indexation Web" instructed by Lara Perinetti, an NLP tech lead.
-The developer of this project is Wajih Hammouda aDeveloped by Wajih Hammouda (GitHub: [Wa101001](https://github.com/Wa101001)), this project demonstrates the principles of web crawling, multi-threaded processing and compliance with website crawling policies.
+Developed by Wajih Hammouda (GitHub: [Wa101001](https://github.com/Wa101001)), this project demonstrates the principles of web crawling, multi-threaded processing and compliance with website crawling policies.

 ## Features
 - **Multi-threaded Web Crawling:** Efficiently crawls websites using multiple threads to speed up the process.